SCHEDULE ONLINE (480) 626-2552

 Microdermabrasion is an exfoliation process that is designed to manually remove the top layer of dead skin cells with an instrument along with age spots, some kinds of acne, and dull skin.
 Microdermabrasion works on a variety of skin types, and it makes subtle changes to discoloration in the skin tone.

 If you are suffering from chronic migraines and need relief, please contact Integrated Pain Consultants and let’s talk about a treatment plan that is right for your headaches.
-With three offices open in Scottsdale, Mesa, and Phoenix, Arizona, learn why we are voted “Top Doc” by Phoenix Magazine and read reviews left by other patients of Dr. Nikesh Seth and his amazing team of physicians and providers.
+With three offices open in Scottsdale, Mesa, and Phoenix, Arizona, learn why we are voted “Top Doc” by Phoenix Magazine and read reviews left by real patients of our amazing team of physicians and providers.
 Learn more about pain conditions, pain treatment, and please schedule your appointment by calling (480) 626-2552 or book your appointment online today.